MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSecurityFilter.md

 ## PARAMETERS

 ### -Action
 The Action parameter specifies that type of search action that the filter is applied to.
-A valid value for this parameter is All, which means the fiter is applied to all search actions.
+A valid value for this parameter is All, which means the filter is applied to all search actions.

 ```yaml
 Type: ComplianceSecurityFilterActionType